nabab/bbn/src/bbn/Cron/README.md

 - The system is production-tested and safe for long-running workloads
 - Supports complex scheduling requirements via the database
-- Plays nicely with MVC applications — cron tasks are just controller routes
+- Plays nicely with the bbn MVC framework — cron tasks are just controller routes
 - Self-healing design means no third-party daemons needed